plexswap/Plexswap-Docs/technical-specs/waya-tokenomics.md

 ## Why is the WAYA burn manual?

-To hit the ground running, PlexSwap launched as an MVP (minimum viable product) with the TaskMaster contract emitting 40 WAYA per block.
+To hit the ground running, PlexSwap launched as an MVP (minimum viable product) with the ChiefMaster contract emitting 40 WAYA per block.
 For that reason, the early team didn't add additional functions such as the ability to customize the WAYA minting logic.
 The team has been controlling WAYA emissions through a manual burn process by creating the following pool:

 * Burn Pool (PID - 138) - burned WAYA per block